 Ezioma Kalu is the feature of the third edition of our Stars of The Spotlight editorial.
 Kalu is a Nigerian writing prodigy from Abia state.
-Born into a family of 4, Ezioma attended the prestigious University of Nigeria, Nsuka (UNN), Enugu, where she was birthed and raised.
-She graduated UNN with a bachelor’s degree in Public Administration.
-Following the release of her compilation work “Weird Obsession and Other Stories,” we sat down to have a question-and-answer session with her.
+Born into a family of 4, Ezioma attended the prestigious University of Nigeria, Nsuka (UNN) in the coal city of Enugu, where she was born and bred.
+She graduated from UNN with a bachelor’s degree in Public Administration.
+Following the release of her compilation work “Weird Obsession and Other Stories,” we sat down to have a brief question-and-answer session with her.

 Tell us a bit about your family background, upbringing, and the things that defined your childhood.